pepper-jk/Hierarchical-Federated-Learning-Quantization/README.md

 Experiments are conducted on MNIST and CIFAR10 datasets.
 During training, the datasets split are both IID and non-IID.
 In case of non-IID, the data amongst the users can be split equally or unequally.

-Since the purpose of these experiments are to illustrate the effectiveness of the federated learning paradigm, only simple models such as MLP and CNN are used.
+Since the purpose of these experiments is to illustrate the effectiveness of the federated learning paradigm, only simple models such as MLP and CNN are used.

 ## Requirements
 Install all the packages from requirements.txt